 Watch for the symptoms of arthritis – know what to be aware of

-Early symptoms of arthritis include:
+Early signs of arthritis include:

-· Fatigue with no obvious cause
+· Fatigue with no apparent cause

 · Pain and stiffness in joints

-· Minor joint swelling, which may not be permanent, but rather flare up on occasion
+· Minor joint swelling, which may not be permanent but rather flare up on occasion

 · Low-grade fever (fever above 38° is usually associated with infection or another form of illness)